dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 * Click **OK**.

-## Install Entity Framework Core
+## Install Entity Framework Core in the model project

 To use EF Core, install the package for the database provider(s) you want to target.
 This tutorial uses SQLite.
 For a list of available providers see [Database Providers](../../providers/index.md).

 * **Tools > NuGet Package Manager > Package Manager Console**.

 * Run `Install-Package Microsoft.EntityFrameworkCore.Sqlite`

-Later in this tutorial you will be using some Entity Framework Core tools to maintain the database.
-So install the tools package as well.

-* Run `Install-Package Microsoft.EntityFrameworkCore.Tools`

 ## Create the model